DeepMicroscopy/FoundationModelComparison/README.md

 uv run download_CCMCT.py
 ```

 The experiments in the paper were performed on the .tiff version of the MIDOG 2022 dataset.
 The .tiff dataset can be downloaded via this google-drive [link](https://drive.google.com/drive/folders/1P73g1xg8jw_JGLJaDFQDnxwQA7ROVykA).
-We provide datasets that work with both versions.
+We provide database files that work with both versions.

 ## Usage examples